 While signed to RCA, Chloe did a great deal of writing, recording, and performing.
 But ultimately, her album was shelved in the wake of a staff shakeup at the label.
 Rather than seeking another deal, she chose to go back to school, where she honed her budding theatre skills.
 But Chloe’s talents would not be denied, and before long she was being sought out by a variety of touring acts, beginning with Big Brother and the Holding Company, and for some prominent recording projects, beginning with Yanni’s Yanni Voices album.
 The Yanni project led to another record deal, this time with Disney, but that association proved a bad fit, and Chloe instead began her long and productive association with the Trans-Siberian Orchestra.

-Now, with a decade of stellar musical work under her belt, Lowery is preparing the release of her first collection of self-penned original material.
+Now, with a decade of stellar musical work under her belt, Lowery has released her first collection of self-penned original material.

 “The record that I’m working on now, I wrote it myself, and I made all of the creative decisions myself,” she explains.
 “In the past, I’d always been dependent on other people to help me write and produce material.
 But this time, I knew what I wanted and I didn’t want to compromise.
 Sometimes it’s helpful to have another opinion in the room, but I think this is something I needed to go through, to show myself that I can do it on my own.”